 Somebody got me to read more about the news and know what was going on in the world.

-So in 2009, I started reading and reading, and I wasn't watching any news.
+So in 2009, I started reading and reading and I wasn't watching any news.

 And I was in Europe a lot.

-So I was in Europe literally on May 22nd for the procurement leaders award, getting my nails manicured when that soldier was hacked in London.
+So I was in Europe literally on May 22nd for the Procurement Leaders Award, getting my nails manicured when that soldier was hacked in London, Lee Rigby, literally blocks away from me.

-And I was giving a talk in Rostock, Germany, and I could see how all the Europeans were becoming anti-Israel from what we're talking about.
+And I could see how all the Europeans were becoming anti-Israel from what we're doing.

-I got I don't have a lot of time, but I'm going to tell you something.
+I don't have a lot of time, but I'm going to tell you something.

 The rise of anti-Semitism is real.